c3cbot/c3c-page/README.md

 List of supported/tested OS:
 - Windows 7+ (x86/x64)
-- macOS 10.10+ (warning: lower version is not tested!)
+- macOS 10.9+ (Works best under macOS Sierra 10.12.6 to macOS Big Sur 11)
 - Ubuntu 18+ (x86/x64)
 - Other Linux distro (x86/x64/ARM/... as long as **both** Node.JS and node-gyp support that architecture and OS)